 In a recent Chrome OS Canary update, Google added a fresh new coat of paint to the password field that brings it in line with the enter button next to it.
 The change is immediately apparent as soon as you boot Chrome OS.
 Here's a peek at the new design.

 The updated password field using Google Material theme.

 The login screen is now even more reminiscent of the design found in older versions of Apple's macOS.
 Unlike the old UI, the text field is now filled and translucent—as opposed to fully transparent with an underline—and uses a rounded corner radius.
 Characters typed into the area will now be center-justified, and the "dots" are slightly larger and more visible to the user.
 Other smaller minor improvements to the text box include increasing the padding and margins for better readability.

 Some may not enjoy the "Mac-ification" of the text field, but I think it's a step in the right direction.
-Although subtle, the design tweak is a nice touch to make the login and lock screen look more consistent with the rest of Chrome OS.
-Since the change is small, I'd hope it will arrive in the Chrome OS Stable channel soon.
+Although subtle, the design tweak is a good touch to make the login and lock screen look more consistent with the rest of Chrome OS.